awkwardengineer/time-blocker/3-project-plans/060-multiple-columns.md

    - [x] **Tabbing out of list creation input** - When tabbing away from the "create new list" input, close the input if empty; if it contains text, create the list before moving focus.

    - [x] **Tabbing out of task creation input** - When tabbing away from the "add task" input, close the input if empty; if it contains text, create the task before moving focus.

+   - [ ] **Task blur on Escape** - Ensure task-related interactive elements (e.g., task text, inputs, modals) blur or close appropriately when pressing Escape, without leaving stray focus.

+   - [ ] **Task Tab resume after blur** - After a blur or close action on a task (e.g., Escape), ensure Tab navigation resumes from the expected next task position so keyboard users can continue where they left off.

 5. **Handle Print Layout**
    - Determine how multiple columns should render in print
    - Ensure print layout is readable and functional